JankariTech/blog/src/assets/JourneyWithGo-ABlogSeries/goControlFlow.md

 Beside, if, switch, for, and range, Go language also provides some other statements.
 They are `break`, `continue`, `defer`, and `panic`.
 #### 1. Break Statement

-`break` statements terminates the loop or switch statement and transfers execution to the code immediately after the loop or switch.
+`break` statement terminates the loop or switch statement and transfers execution to the code immediately after the loop or switch.
 The keyword `break` is used.

 Example: